Work Portfolio Package (WPP)

 As you are preparing your WPP, you should seek formative feedback as a formal agenda item from your tutor and project team.

-- Submission via a single PDF in Wattle.
+Submission is via PDF formatted files in Wattle.
 All inclusions should be in PDF (we will not accept work product of any other file type - for example, if you are submitting code extracts, these should be printed in PDF format).

 Commitment to professional development